 Green tea is fully loaded with vitamins, which include Vitamin A, Vitamin B2, Vitamin B6, Vitamin C, Vitamin K and Folic Acid that possess different benefits for your health such as repairing tissues, assists in blood circulation, boost your immunity system to reduce risks of having infection and diseases.

 1. Skin and Hair Health.
-Since green tea contains antibacterial and anti-inflammatory effects, it can improve skin by reducing acne spots and fighting early signs of ageing through decreasing wrinkle appearances and fine lines.
-When it comes to hair and scalp health, green tea is effective for improving your scalp and hair conditions through fighting dandruff and promoting hair regrowth.
-You can use Sukin Renewing Body Scrub with Green Tea & Jojoba 200ml for a healthy and glowing complexion.
+Has antibacterial effects that can improve skin by reducing acne spots and also improve hair conditions.
+You can use Sukin Renewing Body Scrub with Green Tea & Jojoba 200ml for your skin.

 2. Lowers Cholesterol and Glucose Levels.
-It may effectively lower bad cholesterol while increasing your good cholesterol levels or high-density lipoprotein (HDL).
-It may also improve your blood glucose control and insulin sensitivity which can reduce your risk of having type 2 diabetes and metabolic syndrome which can lead to heart diseases and stroke attacks.
-You can use Kytos Choletos Cholesterol Balance 30 Tablets in maintaining your cholesterol and blood pressure levels.
+Improve your cholesterol levels and insulin sensitivity which can reduce your risk of having type 2 diabetes.
+You can try Kytos Choletos Cholesterol Balance Tablets.

 4. Arthritis Relief.
-Green tea consists of polyphenols of micronutrients that are packed with antioxidants that effectively reduces inflammation of joints and can prevent your cartilage from breaking.
-Studies also prove that a compound in green tea called epigallocatechin gallate (EGCG) can bring arthritis relief, may treat rheumatoid arthritis and increase bone density.
+Green tea consists of micronutrients that are packed with antioxidants that effectively reduces inflammation of joints, prevent your cartilage from breaking and increase bone density.

 5. Detoxification.
-Helps in promoting detoxification as it supports your body’s proper detox system and process.
-Since green tea is a rich source of antioxidants, it releases free radicals in your body and can help cleanse and protect your liver and kidneys from the damaging effects of toxic substances like alcohol.
-It can also prevent you from liver and kidney disorders.
+Supports your body’s proper detox system.
+Green tea releases free radicals in your body and can help cleanse and protect your liver and kidneys from the damaging effects of toxic substances like alcohol.

 6. Brain Health.
-Green tea contains caffeine that can boost your brain power and increase alertness and focus.
-It also improves your cognitive function and prevents you from acquiring age-related brain and memory impairment.
-Studies also show that green tea antioxidants can prevent stress-related brain ageing and reduces the risk of dementia like Alzheimer’s disease.
+Green tea contains caffeine that boosts brain power and increases alertness and focus.
+Also improves your cognitive function and prevents you from acquiring age-related brain and memory impairment.

 9. Immunity Boost.
-Green tea contains disease-fighting flavonoids and polyphenols that can effectively help in enhancing your body's antioxidant defences, as well as, increasing your energy levels and promoting a healthier immune system.
-Studies have found that one of the polyphenols found in green tea called catechins may kill influenza viruses.
+Contains disease-fighting flavonoids and polyphenols that can enhance your body's antioxidant defences, as well as, increasing your energy levels and promoting a healthier immune system.

 10. Longer Life.
-Since green tea contains high levels of antioxidants and nutrients, it can promote longer life span and a healthier lifestyle.
-A Japanese study shows that people who are drinking at least 2 cups of green tea each day have a lower risk of death since it helps improve their heart and overall health, therefore, reducing chances of having strokes, heart attacks and other kinds of diseases.
+Promote longer life span and a healthier life.
+A Japanese study shows that people who are drinking at least 2 cups of green tea each day have a lower risk of death since it helps improve their heart and overall health.

 Dosage and Duration